 The State of California tracks annual pesticide, herbicide and fungicide usage.
-They estimate that 193,000,000 LBS of pesticides are used every year in the State of California alone - that's 193 MILLION pounds, in just one state.1
+They estimate that 193,000,000 LBS of pesticides are used every year in the State of California alone - that's 193 million pounds, in just one state.

-Based on formulas we extrapolated from the California Department of Food and Agriculture (CDFA), we estimate that we saved approximately 511 LBS of harmful pesticides by sourcing certified organic produce.
+Based on formulas we extrapolated from the California Department of Food and Agriculture (CDFA), we estimate that we saved approximately 737 LBS of harmful pesticides by sourcing certified organic produce.

 It is extremely important to reduce the amount pesticides currently in use.
-Pesticides are part of chemical runoff and residue is commonly found in our water sources.
-They also contain toxins and carcinogens that have been linked to cancers and neurological diseases.
-Pesticides are bad for us but they are worse for our kids as children ingest 2.5x more pesticides proportionally than adults do.
+Pesticides are part of chemical runoff, and residue is commonly found in our water sources.
+They also contain toxins and carcinogens that have been linked to neurological diseases and certain types of cancers.
+Pesticides are bad for us but they are even worse for our kids as children ingest 2.5x more pesticide in proportion to body weight than adults do.
 Additionally, important pollinators like bees have seen their populations devastated by pesticide use.